juanfranblanco/vscode-solidity/README.md

 ### OpenZeppelin

-If you're using `openzeppelin-solidity`, the contracts will be found in your node_modules folder, so the user settings will be the following, assuming your solidity project is at root.
+If you're using [`@openzeppelin/contracts`](https://github.com/OpenZeppelin/openzeppelin-contracts), the OpenZeppelin Contracts will be found in your node_modules folder, so the user settings will be the following, assuming your solidity project is at root.

 ```
   "solidity.packageDefaultDependenciesContractsDirectory": "",